kmhess/SoFiA-image-pipeline/README.md

 * SIP is now capable of doing spectral lines.
 All available lines can be specified by providing a molecule name and optionally a frequency in GHz.
 If there are multiple or no spectral lines matched within the tolerances of 1-0.001 GHz of the provided frequency, an error message will appear that the line could not be identified from those in the reference data table, but SIP will continue.
 If a unique line can be identified, SIP will use this knowledge to plot a redshift for the source in the spectrum plots.
 A small subset of lines can be accessed by only providing one entry: `HI`, `CO(1-0)`, `CO(2-1)`, `CO(3-2)`, and `OH_1667`, `OH_1665`, `OH_1720`, `OH_1612` are accepted.

 * SIP can be run in 'offline' mode, by setting `-s none`.
-In this case no survey archive data will be downloaded, and SIP will only generate the HI images.
+In this case no survey archive data will be downloaded, and SIP will only generate the images derived from the user provided data.
 Any surveys in a list in which `none` appears will be ignored.

 * SIP now generates a plot called `*specboth.png` which overlays the masked and aperture spectra on the same plot, although it is not in the combo plot.